Skip to content

 Sofia eats well and cheaply.
 Start a morning with banitsa, a flaky filo pastry with salty white cheese, often washed down with boza or ayran.
 At lunch or dinner, order a shopska salad (tomato, cucumber, roasted pepper, and a snowdrift of grated sirene cheese), then grilled kebapche and kavarma stew.
 The national aperitif is rakia, a strong fruit brandy, usually poured cold to open a meal alongside that salad rather than as a nightcap.

 Vitosha Boulevard has the see-and-be-seen terraces, but the better local spots hide a street or two off it, around the theatre and toward the market hall.
 Portions are large and the bill is small by Western European standards, even on the euro.
 For the full rundown of what to order, from tarator and sarmi to Mavrud wine, see our guide to what to eat in Bulgaria.
+And once the plates are cleared, the bars and clubs are a scene of their own - our Sofia nightlife guide covers where locals drink.

 Getting in and around

 Sofia is one of the easiest European capitals to arrive in.
 Sofia Airport (SOF) is on the metro: the yellow Line 4 runs from the airport terminus to Serdika in the centre in about 20 minutes, and a single ride is roughly 0.80 euros, valid across the whole network.
 That single ticket beats a taxi hands down for a solo traveller with a backpack.
-If you are arriving late, with luggage, or as a family, a fixed-price airport transfer to your hotel door removes the guesswork.
+If you’re arriving late, with luggage, or as a family, a fixed-price airport transfer to your hotel door removes the guesswork.